jyguyomarch/awesome-productivity/README.md

 - [Trello](https://trello.com) - Kanban method task board.
 - [Tweek](https://tweek.so) - Super Simple To Do list and Weekly Task Management.
 - [VivifyScrum](https://www.vivifyscrum.com) - Agile project management app for teams that deliver.
 Customizable Scrum and Kanban boards.
+- [Bordio](https://bordio.com/) - Daily planner for managing tasks and events on one board.

 ### Habit Trackers